 Bupropion — Bupropion is an antidepressant that changes the level of several neurochemicals in the brain but does not appear to have any direct effect on levels of serotonin.
 Bupropion has a mild stimulant action and may be especially effective in people with depression who have fatigue or poor concentration.

 Bupropion has few side effects, but it has been associated with seizures in people with eating disorders; it is not recommended for people who have bulimia or anorexia.
 The drug carries a small risk of seizures in other people.
-Other side effects of bupropion may include mild anxiety or insomnia and decreased appetite with weight loss (table 1).
+Other side effects of bupropion may include mild anxiety or insomnia and decreased appetite with weight loss (table 1 and table 2).
 Unlike other antidepressants, bupropion does not have sexual side effects.
 It is sometimes used at low doses to help counter the sexual side effects of other antidepressants.

 Serotonin norepinephrine reuptake inhibitors — The serotonin norepinephrine reuptake inhibitors venlafaxine, desvenlafaxine, and duloxetine alter levels of several different neurochemicals in the brain.
 For unknown reasons, these drugs may be especially effective in people who have a poor response to other antidepressants.
 Duloxetine may be of benefit in persons with depression, as well as pain from medical (eg, arthritis) or orthopaedic (eg, spinal disc disease) conditions, although there have not been studies comparing duloxetine with other antidepressants for this purpose.